"Tonight's a nice, small group date." – Andi

 Andi: (irritated) Okay.
 What other word can I use?

 Nick: (carefully) I feel incredibly fortunate to have the connection that we have and it's hard to imagine anyone else having that with you.
 I cherish that and I don't take it for granted, but yes, that's how I feel.

 Unrelated, I was delighted by Nick's quivering voice when he was handed a mask: "This is for me..."

 Okay.
 You knew I couldn't let this "masquerade ball" pass us by without making sufficient fun of it.
-First of all, Andi actually called it a "masquerade ball."
+First of all, it's actually referred to as a "masquerade ball."
 Except, there are only three instrumentalists, no other guests, certainly no other masks, and there appears to be a residential street a few meters out.
-Oh, and they're playing the waltz from The Merry Widow, an operetta by Franz Lehár, which is about as solidly Viennese – NOT Venetian – as you can get.
-Facepalm.
+Oh, and they're playing the waltz from The Merry Widow, an operetta by Franz Lehár, which is about as solidly Viennese – NOT Venetian – as you can get. #facepalm

 I don't know what we did to deserve another cheesalicious secret admirer segment but it must have been bad: